cdisselkoen/Kaleidoscope-Hardware-Virtual/README.md

 for instructions and examples.

-Output, in terms of HID reports (packets sent to the host computer, for real hardware), is printed to the command line (i.e. `stdout`) as it happens.
-Serial output (through the `Serial` object) is collected and redirected to a file called `serialoutput_0.txt` in your current directory.
-For watching this output in real time in a separate window during interactive mode, I recommend `tail -f -n 80 serialoutput_0.txt`.
+Output, in terms of HID reports (packets sent to the host computer, for real hardware), is printed to the command line (i.e. `stdout`) as it happens, in summarized/human-readable form.
+Raw HID output and serial output (through the `Serial` object) are collected and redirected to various files in a subdirectory "results" of the current directory.
+This feature is intended mostly for purposes of automated testing/validation, but if you wish to watch the raw or serial output in real time in a separate window during interactive mode, I recommend `tail -f -n 80 results/whatever.txt`.

 Serial input is currently unsupported - sketches requesting it will still build, but will find nothing is ever transmitted to them on the serial port.